exercism/r/exercises/practice/reverse-string/.approaches/introduction.md

 # Introduction

-There are surprising many ways to solve this exercise.
+There are a surprising variety of ways to approach this exercise.
 We will start with simple approaches, considering some variations in syntax, then go on to look at vector operations and run-time performance.

 ## General considerations.